TUM-Blockchain-Club/ethberlin-schufher/README.md

 (if poetry complains, run `poetry lock` in the backend folder)

 The frontend and bank data API are started this way, the ML model is run in a separate jupyter notebook since it would not run directly on Apple Silicon.
+The endpoints in the Vue.js files have to be adjusted accordingly if self-hosted.

 The frontent can be accessed at http://localhost:8888.